elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dependencies-and-umbrella-projects.markdown

 Since we want `kv_server` to eventually use the functionality we defined in `kv`, we need to add `kv` as a dependency to our application.

-## In umbrella dependencies
+## Dependencies within an umbrella project

-Dependencies between applications in an umbrella project must still be explicitly defined and Mix makes it easy to do so.
+Dependencies between applications in an umbrella project must still be explicitly defined and Mix makes easy to do so.
 Open up `apps/kv_server/mix.exs` and change the `deps/0` function to the following:

 ```elixir
 defp deps do